- 1 How to close Demat Account?

 I’m not going to insult your intelligence by asking whether you know what a demat account is.

-After all, almost every trader, investor and amateur has at least one demat account nowadays.
+After all, almost every trader, investor and amateur have at least one demat account nowadays.

 You need a demat or depository account in order to buy or sell shares.
 When you buy, you stock broker transfers the shares to your depository account.
 When you sell, your shares get transferred to your broker’s account.